louiz/biboumi/doc/biboumi.1.rst

       this is NOT a password that will be sent to NickServ (or some author authentication service), some server (notably Freenode) use it as if it was sent to NickServ to identify your nickname.
+    * Throttle limit: specifies a number of messages that can be sent without a limit, before the throttling takes place.
+When messages are throttled, only one command per second is sent to the server.
+      The default is 10.
+You can lower this value if you are ever kicked for excess flood.
+If the value is 0, all messages are throttled.
+To disable this feature, just set a high value, like 999.

 - get-irc-connection-info: Returns some information about the IRC server, for the executing user.
 It lets the user know if they are connected to